 CLIMATE, LOCATION & TRANSPORTATION

 The Djerassi Program is located in a spectacular rural setting in the Santa Cruz Mountains over-looking the Pacific Ocean, yet is within easy driving distance of San Francisco and the rest of the Bay Area.
 Annual temperatures range from lows in the mid-30s to highs in the mid-90s.
 Fog and wind occur during the spring and fall months.
 The rainy season extends from October through May, but there are sunny days all through this period.
 The property is located 40 miles south of San Francisco and 15 miles west of Palo Alto.
 The special quality of the residency experience centers around its genuine "retreat" atmosphere.
 There is no access to public transportation from the ranch.
 Rides to Palo Alto for errands are provided by the staff at least once a week.
 Transportation to and from the San Francisco Bay Area airports is provided by the Program on the first day and last day of each session.

 EQUIPMENT, INTERNET & CELL PHONES

 A slide projector and screen, digital video camera, digital video projector, TV, and VCR can be checked out to use on projects or for presentations.
 Standard power tools can be checked out of the shop.
-There are Internet/email stations set up in common areas to be shared by all of the residents.
-The email/work station in the Artists Barn is an IMac Intel with Adobe Creative Suite 5 Production Premium and Microsoft Office.
+The work station in the Artists Barn is an IMac Intel with Adobe Creative Suite 5 Production Premium and Microsoft Office.
 It has a scanner and large format printer connected to it.The Djerassi Program has a WF Internet connection.
 Personal cell phone coverage may vary depending on the provider.